junxit/us-congress-bills-119/metadata.md

 - 2025-07-02 — Placed on the Union Calendar, Calendar No. 148.
 - 2025-07-02 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-183.
 - 2025-07-02 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-183.
+- 2025-07-21 — Considered under suspension of the rules. (consideration: CR H3498)
+- 2025-07-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1043.
+- 2025-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-21 — Mr. Gosar moved to suspend the rules and pass the bill.
+- 2025-07-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3498-3499)
+- 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3498-3499)